 One of the books that most marked my adolescence was In the Belly of the Beast.
-I read it the eighties, when I was eighteen, aware of its controversy.
+I read it in the eighties, when I was eighteen, aware of its controversy.
 The author, Jack Henry Abbott, had been put in reform school at the age of twelve, and with the exception of a few breaks, had remained behind bars for the rest of his life.
 In 1981, in connection with the publication of his book, he was released on bail.
-A few weeks into his freedom, he got into a fight with a young waiter who wouldn’t allow him to use a restaurant bathroom and stabbed him to death.
-I knew about how recently this had happened, and yet his words didn’t feel contemporary.
+A few weeks into his freedom, he got into a fight with a young waiter who wouldn’t allow him to use a restaurant bathroom and stabbed the waiter to death.
+As recently as this had occurred, Abbott’s words didn’t feel contemporary.
 They felt timeless, or at least datable to anytime after the Industrial Revolution.
 His voice was clear and intelligent, brutalized and brutal.
 It left me with the lasting belief that the institutional and personal cruelties of reform schools and prison have the effect of deforming rather than reforming those caught up within them, whether they are the incarcerated or the incarcerators.

 I suppose prisons horrified me even before reading Jack Henry Abbott.
 When I was sixteen, living as an exchange student in France, there was a prison a block away from my school.
 You couldn’t see the building, just the thick grey wall that surrounded it.
 I would walk beside this wall, feeling its weight on my skin, knowing that there were people on the other side.
 I would pray in my heathenish way for them, and marvel at how crude and oafish adults were, that they could they lock people away, depriving them of sun and water and the people they loved.
 And now I am an adult, sweeping the floor without anyone telling me to, bossing my kids around.
 There are still prisons and it is my world now.